Jean Monet (son of Claude Monet): Early life

 In 1868, after having left Paris to escape creditors and find more affordable housing, the three moved to Gloton, a small scenic village near Bennecourt.
 They were thrown out of the inn they were staying in for non-payment.
 Camille and Jean were able to stay with someone in the country, while Monet tried to obtain monies for survival.
 However, without money for a medical treatment, Jean became quite ill.
 After a dramatic period experienced by Camille and Jean, Claude was able to obtain funds for housing for his family in Le Havre.

 His parents were married on June 28, 1870.

 When Jean was a young child his mother and father had fled France during the Franco-Prussian War.
 They returned by the summer of 1872 when Claude painted his five-year-old son on a hobby horse in the garden of the home the family rented in Argenteuil near Paris.
 Claude Monet kept the painting, and never exhibited it, throughout his life.

 Education

 He trained to be a chemist in Switzerland.

 Marriage

 Monet married his step-sister, the painter Blanche Hoschedé, in 1897.
 They lived in Rouen, where Jean worked for his uncle Léon Monet as a chemist, and Beaumont-le-Roger until 1913.

 The couple visited Giverny on weekends.

 Death

 Jean suffered an illness for a period of time and died on February 10, 1914.
-He is buried at the Giverny Church Cemetery, Giverny.
-His wife Blanche, father, and brother Michel are also buried at the cemetery.